Samsung DVE45T3400W Dryer Relay Replacement Guide

 The contact resistance test is more definitive for diagnosing heating relay problems on the DVE45T3400W:

-- Alternatively, attempt manual contact closure: Some technicians gently press on the relay armature to manually close the contacts, then test resistance across the contact pins
+- Close the contacts mechanically instead: With the board out of the dryer and completely unpowered, gently press on the relay armature to hold the contacts closed, then test resistance across the contact pins.

 - With contacts closed, measure resistance: Healthy relay contacts should show nearly 0 ohms (less than 1 ohm ideally).
 A reading higher than 5 ohms suggests contact corrosion.
-A reading of infinite resistance means the contacts won’t close—definite failure of your DVE45T3400W heating relay
+A reading of infinite resistance means the contacts won’t close—indicating definite failure of your DVE45T3400W heating relay.

 Relay Replacement Options for the DVE45T3400W